xjusko/quarkus-pr-info/README.md

 This will compile the code, run tests, and create an executable JAR file in the `target` directory.

+## Prerequisites

+Before running the application, you need to obtain a GitHub token with the "read:org" permission.
+Follow the steps below to create a token:

+1. **Login to GitHub**

+2. **Navigate to Settings:**
+   Click on your profile picture in the top right corner of GitHub and select "Settings" from the dropdown menu.

+3. **Access Developer Settings:**
+   In the left sidebar, click on "Developer settings."

+4. **Generate a New Token:**
+   - Click on "Personal access tokens" under "Access tokens."
+   - Under "Select scopes," ensure that only the "read:org" permission is selected.
+   - Click "Generate token."

+5. **Copy the Token**

 ## Running the Application

 After building the project, you can run the application using the generated JAR file.
 Use the following command: